'2 Guns' shoots past 'Smurfs,' 'Wolverine' to claim box office

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK "2 Guns," starring Denzel Washington and Mark Wahlberg as rival federal agents, shot through its weekend competition at movie theatres, collecting $27.4 million (17.9 million pounds) to lead the North American box office, according to studio estimates released on Sunday.
+LOS ANGELES/NEW YORK "2 Guns," starring Denzel Washington and Mark Wahlberg as rival federal agents, shot through its weekend competition at movie theaters, collecting $27.4 million to lead the North American box office, according to studio estimates released on Sunday.

-"The Wolverine," last weekend's box office leader, finished second with $21.7 million in ticket sales and has totalled $95 million during its two weeks in theatres.
+"The Wolverine," last weekend's box office leader, finished second with $21.7 million in ticket sales and has totaled $95 million during its two weeks in theaters.

 Sony's "Smurfs 2," the newly released sequel to its 2011 movie "The Smurfs" starring Neil Patrick Harris and a band of small blue elf-like creatures, was third with $18.2 million in ticket sales.